ssanthosh2k3/task-manager/README.md

 Below is a flow diagram illustrating the CI/CD process for both jobs:

+# Project Overview

+This document provides an overview of the CI/CD pipeline for the Java To-Do application using Jenkins and Kubernetes.

+## CI/CD Process Flow

 ```mermaid
 flowchart LR;
     A[**Developers Do Commit**] --> B[**Jenkins Job Run: Task-manager**];